cguth7/cguth7.github.io/_pages/home.md

 ![dice](../assets/images/dierolling.jpeg)

+Your first thought should be, if I roll a die, I need to make 3 dollars or more per roll for this game to be worth it.
+So know the question becomes, how can you figure out how much money you should expect to make per roll.

+# Hello expected value!
+When we weight every outcome by its chance of occuring, we have found the *expected value* of the action.

-Assuming you know what an average, you might be thinking, well, I can take the average of all of the values of the die, and if that is higher,
+Assuming you know what an average is, you might be thinking, isn't this just the average?
+Why do we have this fancy name for it?

 If you had that thought, congratulations! you are correct.
+In this case.

 <br/><br/>